SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 how could that be when you clearly created multiple orders from the **Order-Service** ?
 ![where-did-the-events-go.png](img/commons/where-did-the-events-go.png)

-If you think closely, you would realize that when you created those orders the queue **all-orders-placed** had not been created yet.
-So obviously all the **Order-created** events even though they were marked as persistent and acknowledged by the broker were lost as the broker could not find an active consumer for them.
+If you think closely, you would realize that when you created those orders, the queue **all-orders-placed** had not been created yet.
+So all the **Order-created** events even though they were marked as persistent and acknowledged by the broker were lost as the broker could not find an active consumer for them.

-Now that you have created the queue, newly published orders will lie in the queue till a consumer processes and acknowledges the event.
+Now that you have created the queue, newly published orders will lie in the queue till a consumer processes and acknowledge the event.

 Let's test out the flow again till now by building and deploying the Order-Service and observing the logs on the * *Inventory-FraudCheck-Service** to see incoming order created events.

-#### Agile feature enhancement
+#### New feature enhancement

 For each incoming **Order-Created** event, an **Order-Confirmed** event will be published as the stock reservation and fraud check passes.